Transgender rights in the United Kingdom: Legal recognition of non-binary identities

 There are no formal legal recognitions for people of non-binary gender in any jurisdiction of the United Kingdom.
 However, non-binary status is recognised in the census of England and Wales.
 The title "Mx." is also accepted in the United Kingdom by government organisations and businesses as an alternative for non-binary people, while the Higher Education Statistics Agency allows the use of non-binary gender markers for students in higher education.
-In 2015, early day motion EDM660 was registered with Parliament, calling for citizens to be permitted access to the 'X' marker on passports.
-In 2016, a formal petition through the Parliamentary Petitions Service calling for EDM660 to be passed into law gained only 2,500 signatures before closing.
+In 2015, early day motion EDM660 was registered with Parliament, calling for citizens to be permitted access to the 'X' marker on passports but a formal petition through the Parliamentary Petitions Service, the following year, calling for EDM660 to be passed into law gained only 2,500 signatures before closing.

 In September 2015, the Ministry of Justice responded to a petition calling for self-determination of legal gender, stating that they were not aware of "any specific detriment" experienced by non-binary people unable to have their genders legally recognised.
 In January 2016, the Trans Inquiry Report by the Women and Equalities Committee called for protection from discrimination of non-binary people under the Equality Act, for the 'X' gender marker to be added to passports, and for a wholesale review into the needs of non-binary people by the government within six months.

 In May 2021, the Government rejected a petition to legally recognise non-binary identities, claiming there would be "complex practical consequences" for such a move.
 The petition has passed the threshold of 100,000 signatures to be considered for a debate in Parliament, which was held on 23 May 2022.
 In January 2024, judges at the High Court in London ruled that, "We have decided that whenever the Gender Recognition Act refers to 'gender' it refers to a binary concept – that is, to male, or to female gender.
 The GRP [Gender Recognition Panel] accordingly, had and has no power to issue a gender recognition certificate to the claimant which says that they are 'non-binary'."